Service Agreement Template

 Stop losing money on Social Media Manager projects.

+Send your first 3 service agreements for free.
 Working without a contract turns 'quick favors' into unpaid midnight marathons that erode your profit margins.
 Without clear boundaries, you aren't a strategic partner; you're an on-call help desk for every client whim.

 1. Scope of Services